 Welcome to Beeley Parish Council

-Beeley is a beautiful and historic village, in the Derbyshire Dales, close to the magnificent Chatsworth Estate.
+Beeley is a beautiful and historic village of around 500 residents, in the Derbyshire Dales, close to the magnificent Chatsworth Estate.

-There is a thriving village hall, recreation areas and St Anne’s Church, originally built by the Normans in 1150, which was modified in the 19th century.
+There is a thriving village hall, recreation areas and St Anne’s Church, of Norman origin, dating back to 1150.

-The village is also home to a fabulous inn and restaurant, The Beeley Arms, and a stylish independent café, The Old Smithy.
+The village is also home to The Beeley Arms, inn and restaurant, and a stylish independent café, The Old Smithy.

 What is a Parish Council?